felipemeloc/jobsity/README.md

 ### Make .env file

-This file is use to store all the sensitive variables and the variables that change due to specific needs like the data base credentials, email sender password or email reciver adress.
-This file should be located inside of the **ingest_data** FOLDER with the following comands.
+This file is used to store all the sensitive variables and the variables that change due to specific needs like the database credentials, email sender password or email receiver address.
+This file should be located inside of the **ingest_data** FOLDER with the following commands.

 ```terminal
 touch .env
 ```

-The variables inside of this file shoul see like this.
+The variables inside of this file should see like this.

 ```terminal
 DB_USER = 'root'